nikhiltiwari0/geoguessr_ai/README.md

 ## Introduction

 GEO GUESSR AI is a fun and interactive game that allows users to input an image, and our ML model will try to guess what country the user sent a photo of.
-This project was developed during the MadData Hackathon 2025.

 ## Installation